edvinem/skuggsnack/documentation/design.md

-# Skuggsnack Design
+# Skuggsnack

 Skuggsnack is a simple web-based chat application that allows users to communicate in real-time.
-It provides a user-friendly interface where users can register, log in, and add friends.
-The name was chosen as the application would incorporate a tor gateway for traffic to ensure privacy.
-This was however not implemented.
+It provides a user-friendly interface where users can register, log in, add friends and chat with them.
 The application uses Minikube for kubernetes deployment.
+The name was chosen as the application would incorporate a tor gateway for traffic to ensure privacy along side TLS encryption, E2EE, encryption at rest etc. This was however not implemented as it could be difficult considering the demand for kubernetes deployment and my lack of time for implementation and learning.

+### Source Code
+The source code is public and hosted on [github.com/edvinem/skuggsnack](https://github.com/edvinem/skuggsnack).

 ## Auth Service